 Guidelines for ANRC Junior Horsemanship Challenge Hosts

-The ANRC Junior Horsemanship Challenge local member competitions can be organized in a way that best works for your schedule and facility.
+These are guidelines for those interested in hosting a Junior Horsemanship Challenge local member competition.
+The competition can be organized in a way that best works for your schedule and facility.
 This guide tells the host what is required to comply with the ANRC rules and specifications for a local member competition.

 A local member competition may be held on one or more days, depending on the number of competitors/teams you can handle at your facility.
 You will need a minimum of two competition rings, one for the program ride, and one for the jumping phase(s).
 In addition, you need to provide at least one warm-up area that can serve all competition phases.
 If you choose, you may use more than one judge.
 The jumping phases may be combined with another horse show class (medal or derby) as long as the specifications and judging for the class meet the criteria for both.

 Any questions regarding hosting logistics may be directed to the ANRC Chair, Patte Zumbrun, by email: email@example.com or phone: 410-917-5042, or ANRC Intercollegiate Chair, Jennifer Smith, by email: Jennifer.Smith@goucher.edu.

 - Apply for a membership on the ANRC Website at www.anrc.org.
 Your login will give you access to the competition materials you will need for hosting.
 (Those hosting with no competing members do not pay school/organization membership fee).

 - Apply for a competition date on the ANRC website.

 - Once your date is approved you will be able to login to gain access to ANRC competition materials.
 Create a prize list using the required prize list template.
 Add your schedule, officials, opening/closing date for entries, and entry fee(s).